Ficool

 Lucian doubted that very much.

-Still, what intrigued him more than the subtle interrogation was something else.
-The way the atmosphere shifted ever so slightly whenever Reniel moved.
-Well, it very much expected since they are in love with him.
+What intrigued him more than the subtle interrogation was something else — the way the atmosphere shifted ever so slightly whenever Reniel moved.

 Subtle glances.
 Small nods.
 Lowered voices.